-The Indiana University men’s and women’s swimming and diving teams will open the 2018-19 season on Wednesday, Oct.
-10 when the teams host a quad meet at the Counsilman Billingsley Aquatic Center in Bloomington.
+The Indiana University men’s and women’s swimming and diving teams are set to begin the 2019-20 season on Wednesday in Lexington, Ky.

 The NCAA swim season is upon us, and it’s time for a time-honored tradition: SwimSwam’s staff predicting NCAA event champions half a year out.